Waavi/translation/readme.md

 	config/translator.php

-## Use
+## Translations source

-### Modes of operation

-You may configure the mode of operation through the config.php file.
-You may choose the one most appropiate for your workflow and environment.

-#### File based
+This package allows you to load translation from the regular Laravel localization files (in /resources/lang), from the database, from cache or in a mix of the previous for development.
+You may configure the desired mode of operation through the translator.php config file and/or the TRANSLATION_SOURCE environment variable.
+Accepted values are:

+ - 'files'		To load translations from Laravel's language files (default)
+ - 'database'	To load translations from the database
+ - 'mixed'		To load translations both from the filesystem and the database, with the file system having priority.

+For cache configuration, please go to [cache configuration](#cache-translations)

+### Load translations from files

 If you do not wish to leverage your database for translations, you may choose to load language lines exclusively through language files.
 This mode differs from Laravel in that, in case a line is not found in the specified locale, instead of returning the key right away, we first check the default language for an entry.
+In case you wish to use this mode exclusively, you will need to set the 'available_locales' config file:

+	config/translator.php
+		'available_locales' => ['en', 'es', 'fr'],

 Example:

-	The content in en/validations.php is:
+	The content in en/validations.php, where 'en' is the default locale, is:

 		array(
 			'missing_name'			=>	'Name is missing',
 			'missing_surname'		=>	'Surname is missing',
 		);

 	The content in es/validations.php is:

 		array(
 			'missing_name'			=>	'Falta el nombre',
 		);